 We are investigating these ideas of staged development to build a robotic learning architecture in which sensorimotor competence grows cumulatively.

-Vidieos showing the progress of the iCab can be viewd here: iCub progress Videos
+Videos showing the progress of the iCub can be viewed here: iCub progress Videos